anwar8983ali/PERSONAL-PORTFOLIO-WEBPAGE/README.md

   document.body.classList.toggle("dark");
 });
 🔁 Version Control
-Version control was handled using Git.
-I committed changes regularly and pushed the project to GitHub, which helped me track progress and maintain a clean codebase throughout development.
+All changes were managed using Git.
+I regularly committed updates and pushed code to GitHub, allowing version tracking and collaboration practices similar to real-world workflows.

 ✅ Outcome
-This project helped me understand:

-The importance of clean UI/UX
+Through this project, I gained hands-on experience in:

-Responsive design principles
+Responsive web design

-JavaScript event handling and DOM manipulation
+DOM manipulation

-Real-world GitHub workflows (cloning, pushing, committing)

-It boosted my confidence in building web applications from scratch and gave me a professional platform to showcase my work and skills.
+CSS theming and layout systems

+JavaScript-based interactivity

+Using Git and GitHub for source control

+It also helped me build a professional online presence and prepared me for future frontend development roles.

+📸 Output Screenshots
+(Replace these links with actual image URLs from your GitHub repository)

+🔗 Live Demo
+👉 View Live Site